LSFLK/Copper/README.md

 ## Copper hub

-Source code for monitoring and update handling of copper server goes here.
-After the deployment of Copper server, Copper hub is controled by LSF team for providing updates and fullfil the monitoring part.
+Source code for monitoring and update handling of Copper server goes here.
+After the deployment of Copper server, Copper hub is controled by LSF team for providing updates and fullfil the monitoring part of Copper server.

 ## Copper docs